Trade/other name(s): Halaven, eribulin mesylate

 Other drugs that affect the heart’s rhythm or electrical impulses can increase the risk of a serious abnormal heart rhythm that could lead to death.
 Examples of these drugs include:

 - Dofetilide (Tikosyn)

 - Ibutilide (Corvert)

 - Tocainide (Tonocard)

-These drugs can also increase your risk of abnormal heart rhythm if you take them during the same times you take dolasetron.
+These drugs can also increase your risk of abnormal heart rhythm if you take them while you are getting eribulin.

 - The blood pressure and heart drug verapamil